gradle/develocity-build-config-samples/quarkus-build-caching-extension/README.md

 </plugin>
 ```

+## Improving the cache hit rate
-The generated `.quarkus/quarkus-prod-config-dump` file must be checked in the project repository to allow a cache hit on a first build after cloning.
+The file `.quarkus/quarkus-prod-config-dump` generated by the Quarkus build `goal` must be present to allow a cache hit.

+In order to increase the cache hit rate, it is possible to check-in the file in the source code repository.
+in continuous integration environment, an alternative is to have a cache restoring the file.

+It is also possible to have different Maven profiles with specific file suffixes to cover different use cases (local, ci, os...).
+See the [configuration](#configuration) section for details.

 ## Configuration